-Figure 4.
-State-by-state routes to Congressional or legislative redistricting reform.
-From (SOURCE: gerrymander.princeton.edu. )

-JONATHAN, I DON’T FIND THE CATEGORIES OR THE COLOR SCHEME IN THIS MAP THE MOST INFORMATIVE.
-WE REALLY ONLY WANT TO KNOW WHICH PARTY CONTROLS, WHERE THEIRE IS A COMMISSION, AND WHERE THERE IS DIVIDED GOVERNMENT WITH NO ONE PARTY IN CONTROL.
-DETAILS ABOUT ADVISORY COMMISSIONS ARE MISLEADING.
-AND WE NEED TWO SEPARATE MAPS, ONE FOR CONGRESS AND ONE FOR STATE LEGISLATURES.
-BLURRING THE TWO IS QUITE CONFUSING.

-Reform can be accomplished by establishing explicit fairness criteria, by shifting the power of redistricting away from the legislature and to a non-partisan or bipartisan commission,by robust public input, and by pursuing remedies in state courts.
-Some state courts have mandated the redrawing of maps using anti-gerrymandering provisions, which are found in the laws and constitution of all fifty states (Wang et al. 2019).
-The Pennsylvania Supreme Court undid a partisan Congressional gerrymander by asserting that the map violated state constitutional provisions mandating free and fair elections (Grofman and Cervas 2018).
-However, this approach is available only in states where courts are ideologically or politically open to intervening
+Reform can be accomplished, by shifting the power of redistricting away from the legislature and to a non-partisan or bipartisan commission, or potentially by establishing explicit neutral (good government) or fairness criteria that can be enforced by courts.
+The potential for change in rules varies by state, especially in terms of whether the state allows for use of the citizen initiative.
+During the past decade, initiatives have taken redistricting away from the legislature and put it into the hands of a commission and the number of states with commissions has grown, though many of these commissions are only advisory.
+Litigants may also pursue remedies in state courts.
+Some state courts have mandated the redrawing of maps the laws by finding a new use for language found in their own constitution — language similar to what can be found in all fifty states (Wang et al. 2019).
+For example, the Pennsylvania Supreme Court undid a partisan Congressional gerrymander by asserting that the map violated state constitutional provisions mandating free and fair elections (Grofman and Cervas 2018).
+However, this approach is available only in states where state courts are ideologically or politically open to intervention.